nikita-skodin/JavaCoreStaffListPart1/README.md

 ```

 ## Testing
-Service class test coverage is about 100 percent\n
+- Service class test coverage is about 100 percent
-file in src/test/resources/xml/ read only\n
+- Files in src/test/resources/xml/ read only
-JUnit5 was used for testing\n
+- JUnit5 was used for testing